Stop Chasing P99s in the Dark: A Practical Framework to Balance Performance and Cloud Spend

 Panel 1:

-and total spend by service (tagged).Panel 3: cache hit/byte-hit, DB
+cost_per_1k_requestsand total spend by service (tagged).Panel 3: cache hit/byte-hit, DB

-top offenders.Panel 4: infra saturation: CPU throttle, memory RSS vs limit, GC pauses, queue depth.
+avg query time,pg_stat_statementstop offenders.Panel 4: infra saturation: CPU throttle, memory RSS vs limit, GC pauses, queue depth.

 Tactics that deliver measurable wins